Easy Maple Syrup Pancake Recipe (Fluffy, Real Maple Flavor)

 - 2 cups buttermilk

-- 1/4 cup neutral oil or melted butter
+- 1/4 cup neutral vegetable oil or melted butter

 - 1/3 cup pure maple syrup